Call Greg in Salida @ 720-441-3131

 Posted on: November 2nd, 2023 by

 Boasting significant water rights, and surrounded on 3-sides by the 230,000-acre Sevilleta National Wildlife Refuge, Sevilleta Hills Elk Ranch presents a unique hunting and investment situation.
 Besides a strong population of 360+ class bulls which I will elaborate on, the ranch’s farming element holds very valuable water.
 New Mexico’s State Engineer has already recognized 252 diverted acre-feet associated with the 84 acres of irrigated ground, which the seller is confident is pre-1907 water.
 And seller expects more valuable water rights to be confirmed.
 Then, there are tangible solar rights to consider here; there is geothermal underground water presenting opportunities; and the mineral rights should also be intact.
+Seller would consider some owner carry with large down payment.

 230,000 acres is a big piece of open space to adjoin.
 A survey is underway to determine the exact acreage of the fee simple land, but an NRCS map shows 1074, and that is the reference we are using currently.
 The 85-acre farm in the middle is irrigated by underground pipe with water from the Alamillo ditch.
 The fields are currently planted in alfalfa and tall fescue for the elk.
 The house is supplied by the San Acacia Water Association.
 The livestock drinkers (six) are fed by a well that feeds to a storage tank at the top of the property and then gravity feeds back to the drinkers.
 The landscaping at the house is also supplied by the well.
 Improvements are modest with a 2 bed, 2 bath adobe home that sleeps 6, and a storage barn and equipment carport.

 That said, outstanding Mule Deer and Trophy Elk lead the appeal of this property.
 Located in GMU 13, a mostly “primitive” hunting-only unit, the ranch is in the secondary zone, which allows all weapons (rifles).
 Landowner tags are unlimited!
-Last year the owner sold 12 tags securing 12 for 12 bulls with 4 of those bigger than 350.
+Last year (2022) the owner sold 12 tags securing 12 for 12 bulls with 4 of those bigger than 350.
 This harvest did not dent the visiting bull population.
 This year the owner has sold 17 tags for $15K to $17K each.
 The seller does feed and house the hunters.
 5 hunters can easily hunt the ranch at the same time.
 Archery Hunts are from September 1st through September 24th.
 Then Any Weapon hunts are from October 1 thru December 31st.
 An-any-weapons-hunter chooses 5 days for their license.
 An elk license can coincide with the deer season and a hunter could hunt both at the same time.

 Big game hunting is not allowed on the wildlife refuge and will never be.
 Covenants were established when ownership moved to the Nature Conservancy and on to the U.S. Fish and Wildlife Service.
 With limited water on the wildlife refuge, the drinkers and farm crops on this ranch are wildlife magnets.
 The broker assumes that New Mexico Game and Fish appreciates the help controlling the population of this growing elk herd.